-- (i) a decrease in expenses related to our lead drug candidate, CNM-Au8, primarily due to: (i) reimbursements received during the three and six months ended June 30, 2024 for expenses incurred since September 2023 from our ongoing ALS expanded access program ("EAP") funded by a National Institute of Health grant (the "ACT-EAP"), for which reimbursements are recorded as an offset to research and development expense, (ii) a decrease in expenses in the HEALEY ALS Platform Trial, RESCUE-ALS, REPAIR-MS, and VISIONARY-MS clinical trials due to the previous completion of the blinded period of each trial, and (iii) a decrease in expenses for the VISIONARY-MS LTE due to its completion; partially offset by an increase in expenses related to: (A) our two ALS EAPs with Massachusetts General Hospital due to increased enrollment and expansion of one EAP, (B) planning activities for our RESTORE-ALS clinical trial, and (C) increased non-clinical, pre-clinical and regulatory activities; - (ii) a decrease in expenses related to CNM-ZnAg, primarily due to completion of the clinical trial for treatment of COVID-19 in late 2022 with expenses continuing through 2023; - (iii) an increase in unallocated expenses, primarily due to increased expenses related to research, manufacturing, equipment, and materials; - (iv) an increase in personnel expenses, primarily due to an increase in compensation expense related to the ACT-EAP and our regulatory activities; and - (v) a decrease in stock-based compensation expense, primarily due to the timing of award grants, vesting, and forfeitures for research and development personnel.
+- (i) a decrease in expenses related to our lead drug candidate, CNM-Au8, primarily due to: (i) reimbursements for expenses incurred during the period from September 25, 2023 to August 31, 2024 for our ongoing ALS expanded access program ("EAP") funded by a National Institute of Health grant (the "ACT-EAP") which were received during the three and nine months ended September 30, 2024 and recorded as an offset to research and development expense, (ii) a decrease in expenses in the HEALEY ALS Platform Trial, RESCUE-ALS, REPAIR-MS, and VISIONARY-MS clinical trials due to the previous completion of the blinded period of each trial, (iii) a decrease in expenses for the VISIONARY-MS LTE due to its completion, and (iv) a decrease in non-clinical and pre-clinical activities; partially offset by an increase in expenses related to: (A) our two ALS EAPs with Massachusetts General Hospital due to increased enrollment and expansion of one EAP, (B) our REPAIR-MS EAP, (C) planning activities for our RESTORE-ALS clinical trial, and (D) increased regulatory activities; - (ii) a decrease in expenses related to CNM-ZnAg, primarily due to completion of the clinical trial for treatment of COVID-19 in late 2022 with expenses continuing through 2023; - (iii) a decrease in unallocated expenses, primarily due to a decrease in expenses related to research, manufacturing, equipment, materials, facilities, and depreciation. - (iv) an increase in personnel expenses, primarily due to an increase in compensation expense related to the ACT-EAP and our regulatory activities; and - (v) a decrease in stock-based compensation expense, primarily due to the timing of award grants, vesting, and forfeitures for research and development personnel.